Lawmakers hold hearing about rise in antisemitism in K-12 schools

 With the conversation focused on our schools, school leaders said teaching kids not to hate is essential to breaking the cycle.

-“The true anecdote to ignorance and bias is to teach,” Banks said.
+“The true anecdote to ignorance and bias is to teach,” said Banks.
 “Our students cannot grow up to view anyone as the other.”